stelzinga/MF/Management_Framework-Appendix.md

 - Skill Template

 ### Skill Categories
+Skills were defined in the"Management Framework" document.
+They are repeated here and then expanded upon.

 Skills can be grouped in various categories.
 There is no accepted consensus for the best type of grouping.
 This framework uses a binary grouping.

 #### Soft Skills